lionelc/documentdb/docs/v1/rbac-public-design.md

 #### UpdateRole and UpdateUser, DropRole and DropUser, GrantRole and RevokeRole across all databases

-In PG in order to drop/alter/update another role one of these sets of conditions must be met.
+In PG, in order to drop/alter/update another role one of these sets of conditions must be met.
 And these privileges come together as a set, PG does not let us speparate these.

 The user must be a PG SUPERUSER